 • The Index May Not be Successful and May Underperform Alternative Investment Strategies-There can be no assurance that the Index will achieve positive returns.
-The Index tracks a dynamic notional portfolio selected from a universe of 13 Index Components (as defined under "The Index-Overview" below), while targeting a portfolio volatility equal to the Target Volatility (as defined under "The Index-Overview" below) of 5%.
-The Index seeks to track a portfolio constructed from the Index Components that is determined by the Index methodology to have the highest expected return, subject to certain weighting constraints and other conditions described under "The Index-Overview" below, without the portfolio exceeding the Target Volatility of 5%.
+The Index tracks a dynamic notional portfolio selected from a universe of 13 Index Components (as defined under "Indices-The Barclays Trailblazer Sectors 5 Index-Overview" in the accompanying underlying supplement), while targeting a portfolio volatility equal to the Target Volatility (as defined under "Indices-The Barclays Trailblazer Sectors 5 Index-Overview" in the accompanying underlying supplement) of 5.00%.
+The Index seeks to track a portfolio constructed from the Index Components that is determined by the Index methodology to have the highest expected return, subject to certain weighting constraints and other conditions described under "Indices-The Barclays Trailblazer Sectors 5 Index-Overview" in the accompanying underlying supplement, without the portfolio exceeding the Target Volatility of 5.00%.

-It is possible that the Index Components selected at any time for inclusion in the Index will decrease and cause the Index Level (as defined under "The Index-Overview" below) to fall, or to increase at a lesser rate, than if different Index Components had been chosen for inclusion in the Index.
+It is possible that the Index Components selected at any time for inclusion in the Index will decrease and cause the Index Level (as defined under "Indices-The Barclays Trailblazer Sectors 5 Index-Overview" in the accompanying underlying supplement) to fall, or to increase at a lesser rate, than if different Index Components had been chosen for inclusion in the Index.
 There can be no assurance that a notional investment in the Index Portfolio will perform better than an alternative investment portfolio selected based on different criteria or using any other methodology.
-For example, the return on the S&P[®] 500 Index, an index intended to provide a benchmark for the U.S. equity markets, measured from July 5, 2016 (the live date of the Index) to October 20, 2017 was approximately 23.3%, while the return on the Index was approximately 6.7% when measured between the same two dates.
+For example, the return on the S&P[®] 500 Index, an index intended to provide a benchmark for the U.S. equity markets, measured from July 5, 2016 (the live date of the Index) to September 20, 2019 was approximately 43.26%, while the return on the Index was approximately 17.03% when measured between the same two dates.